ozone-his/ozone-docs/docs/users/odoo-openmrs.md

 Each billable item ordered in OpenMRS during a patient's visit is synchronized in Odoo as an order line in the corresponding customer's quotation that is linked with the OpenMRS patient's visit.

-When a drug / lab order is discontinued for a patient in OpenMRS, the corresponding order line is removed from the corresponding Odoo quotation.
+When a drug or lab test order is discontinued for a patient in OpenMRS, the corresponding order line is removed from the related Odoo quotation.

-If all order lines are removed from a quotation, the quotation is then marked as cancelled.
+If all order lines are removed from a quotation, the quotation is marked as cancelled.

 ``` mermaid
 flowchart LR